Rob-Rychs/quest-submission/beginner-cadence-course.md

 1. An openly visible and decentralized database anyone can interact with. https://www.investopedia.com/terms/b/blockchain.asp

-2. A smart contract is a piece of code that executes and runs either a transaction (updates state) or a script (reads state) of a blockchain. https://www.ibm.com/topics/smart-contracts
+2. A smart contract is a piece of code that executes and runs either a transaction (updates state) or a script (reads state) of a blockchain.
+Once a smart contract is deployed on the blockchain it will then execute the actions that were written inside of the contract. https://www.ibm.com/topics/smart-contracts

 3. a transaction (updates state on-chain) and costs gas and a script (reads state) of a blockchain and is free.